Student Advancement in Leadership (SAIL)

 Through the planning and implementation of unique learning activities, you will have the opportunity to develop a wide range of professional skills.
-You will be rewarded with:
+You will receive:

 - leadership training and professional development

-- networking opportunities with professionals through conferences and sessions
+- opportunities to network with professionals through conferences and sessions

-A Certificate Banquet will be held each year in March and first-year participants will be asked to assist in planning and hosting the event.
-Those who complete the program will receive their certificate.
+A banquet will be held each year in March.
+Participants will be asked to assist in planning and hosting the event.
+Those who complete the program will receive their Notification of Completion.

-The Certificate Banquet also celebrates those in the campus community who are recognized for their leadership roles and they will also receive certificates.
+The banquet also celebrates those in the campus community who are recognized for their leadership roles theough award presentations.

 What are the advantages of being in the program?